ovidiuchis/qrgenerator/README.md

 ### ✅ TODO

 - [ ] UI for inputting different formats (wifi, vcard)
-- [ ] Method to generate QR image "api" style
+- [ ] Make the design more modern, sleek